-USM is conducting a comprehensive review of the Thematic Cluster Requirement.
+USM is conducting a comprehensive review of the Thematic Cluster requirement.
 To insure maximum flexibility for students during this period, students now have 3 options for satisfying the Cluster requirement.

 1. Traditional cluster option: complete 3 courses from 2 subject areas in an approved cluster.
 One course may be from the same subject area (prefix) as the student's major.

 2. Minor or second major: complete any minor or second major in lieu of a cluster (no restrictions on overlaps with first major).

 3. Upper-level electives: complete any 3 courses from any subject area(s) outside the major, at the 200-level or above.
 Courses may not have the same prefix as the student's major.
 Overlaps are allowed between these electives and 200-level or higher courses satisfying Ethical Inquiry, Diversity, and/or International.
 Overlaps are not allowed between these courses and any courses satisfying CE, CI, SCA, SE or QR.
 Any courses with those Core designations will not and may not be applied to the cluster alternative.
-Courses must be 3 or more credits.
+Courses must be 3 credits or more.

 Thematic clusters provide students with opportunities to explore an issue, theme or topic from a variety of perspectives.
 The clusters encourage students to integrate their learning by juxtaposing competing and complementary ways of framing complex issues and problems at a more advanced level.
 Satisfying the thematic cluster requirement involves successfully completing any three courses in the cluster, from at least two different prefixes.
 One of these courses may be from the same prefix as your major.